Tabaret Hall.

 Anti-racism and inclusive excellence

-We are firmly committed to providing a safe and respectful environment for everyone on campus and to rooting out the underlying causes of systemic racism on campus and in society as a whole.
+We are firmly committed to providing a safe and respectful environment for everyone on campus and to rooting out the underlying causes of systemic racism, as well as all forms of intolerance and discrimination, within our confines and in broader society.
 We are a single, united community and without reservation, we condemn racism, harassment, racial slurs, and discrimination.

 The University of Ottawa has undertaken a number of concrete actions and initiatives to combat racism and discrimination.
 We invite you to go to the Anti-Racism and Inclusive Excellence website to learn more about what we’ve already done, and what we intend to do, to become a more inclusive, welcoming university that is proud of its cultural and racial diversity.